Parker (2013 film)

 Parker is a 2013 American action thriller film directed by Taylor Hackford and written by John J. McLaughlin.
-Starring Jason Statham and Jennifer Lopez, the film is adapted from Flashfire, the 19th Parker novel, written by Donald Westlake under the pen name Richard Stark.

-Primarily set in Palm Beach, Florida, the film revolves around professional thief Parker (Statham), who is double-crossed by his crew.
-He sets out for revenge on them, helped by a real-estate agent (Lopez) in a quest to steal what his former accomplices intend to rob at a jewelry heist.
-Parker marked a departure for Hackford, who hoped to make it his first film noir.
+Starring Jason Statham and Jennifer Lopez, the film is adapted from Flashfire, the 19th Parker novel written by Donald Westlake under the pen name Richard Stark.
+Primarily set in Palm Beach, Florida, Parker marked a departure for Hackford, who hoped to make it his first film noir.
 The film, produced on a $35 million budget, was conceived following Westlake's 2008 death, when producer Les Alexander secured the rights to it.

-It premiered in Las Vegas, Nevada on January 24, 2013, and was released in the United States on January 25.
-Reviews were generally mixed, with many critics feeling that it was a poor adaptation of the book, and typical of Statham's sub-par action films of the past few years.
-Others found Statham well-fitted for the role of Parker and praised Lopez for providing comedic relief.
+The film was premiered in Las Vegas, Nevada on January 24, 2013, and was released in the United States on January 25, 2013, where it generally received mixed reviews with many critics feeling the film as a poor adaptation of the book, and typical of Statham's sub-par action films of the past few years.
+Many found Statham well-fitted for the role of Parker and praised Lopez for providing comedic relief.
 It grossed $46 million worldwide at the box office.

 Parker premiered on Netflix in the United States in March 2021, and a week later was briefly the #1 film on the streaming service.